Controllable Video Generation with Provable Disentanglement: Introduction

 We conduct both quantitative and qualitative experiments on various video generation benchmarks.
-For quantitative evaluation, we use FVD \citep{unterthiner2019fvd} to assess the quality of the generated videos.
-For qualitative analysis, we evaluate the degree of disentanglement by manipulating different dimensions of the latent variables across multiple datasets and comparing the resulting video outputs.
-Experimental results demonstrate that our method significantly outperforms other GAN-based video generation models with similar backbone structures to \ourmes.
-Additionally, our method exhibits greater robustness during training and faster inference speed compared to baseline approaches.
+For quantitative evaluation, we use FVD (Fréchet Video Distance)~\citep{unterthiner2019fvd} to assess the quality of the generated videos. \syf{We also compare SAP~\citep{kumar2017variational}, modularity~\citep{ridgeway2018learning} and MCC to demonstrate the disentanglement capability.} For qualitative analysis, we evaluate the degree of disentanglement by manipulating different dimensions of the latent variables and comparing the resulting video outputs.
+Experimental results demonstrate that our method significantly outperforms other video generation models of a scale similar to \ourmes.

-\textbf{Key Insights and Contributions} of our research include: \begin{itemize} \item We propose a Temporal Transition Module to achieve a disentangled representation, which leverages minimal change principle and sufficient change property. \item We implement the Module in a GAN, i.e., \ourmes, to learn the underlying generative process from video data with disentanglement guarantees, enabling more precise and interpretable control. \item To the best of our knowledge, this is the first work to provide an identifiability theorem in the context of video generation.
-This helps to clarify previous intuitive yet unproven techniques and suggests potential directions for future exploration. \item Extensive evaluations across multiple datasets demonstrate the effectiveness of \ourmes, achieving superior results in terms of generative quality, controllability, robustness, and computational efficiency. \end{itemize}
+\textbf{Key insights and contributions} of our research include: \begin{itemize}[labelsep=0.6em, leftmargin=*, labelwidth=2.2em] \item We propose a Temporal Transition Module to achieve a disentangled representation, which leverages the minimal change principle and sufficient change property. \item We implement the Module in a GAN, i.e., \ourmes, to learn the underlying generating process from video data with disentanglement guarantees, enabling more precise and interpretable control. \item To the best of our knowledge, this is the first work to provide an identifiability theorem in the context of video generation.
+This helps to clarify previous intuitive yet unproven techniques and suggests potential directions for future exploration. \item Extensive evaluations across multiple datasets demonstrate the effectiveness of \ourmes, achieving superior results in terms of both generative quality and controllability. \end{itemize}